yyysjz1997/Awesome-AudioVision-Multimodal/README.md

 * [ICCV-2021] Multimodal Clustering Networks for Self-Supervised Learning From Unlabeled Videos

+* [IJCAI-2021] Speech2talking-face: Inferring and driving a face with synchronized audio-visual representation

 * [2021] OPT: Omni-Perception Pre-Trainer for Cross-Modal Understanding and Generation

 * [NeurIPS-2021] VATT: Transformers for Multimodal Self-Supervised Learning from Raw Video, Audio and Text